danirus/django-comments-xtd/docs/usecases/change-user-image-or-avatar.rst

 Testing the changes
 -------------------

 These changes are enough when your project uses only Django templates to render comments.

-Now login in `localhost:8000/admin/ <http://localhost:8000>`_ with user/password ``admin/admin``, and visit avatar's admin application to add a squared dimensioned image to the admin user.
+Before we can test the solution, let's add an image for the admin user.
+Do login in the `admin UI <http://localhost:8000>`_ with user/password ``admin/admin`` and click on the avatar application.
+Add a squared dimensioned image to the admin user.

-The project is ready to receive two comments, one as a logged-in user and another one as a mere visitor:
+Now the project is ready to test the two types of comments, a comment sent as a logged-in user and another one sent as a mere visitor:

- 1. While you are still logged in in the admin interface, send one comment as the admin user.
+ 1. While you are still logged in in the admin interface, visit the `quotes page <http://localhost:8000/quotes/>`_, click on any of the links and send a comment as the admin user.
+Sending a comment as a logged in user does not require comment confirmation by email.
+Therefore you must see already the comment posted in the page and displaying the image you have added to the avatar model using the admin interface.
+Let's now send a comment as a mere visitor.
- 2. Logout from the admin interface and send another comment as a mere visitor.
-If you have an account in Gravatar, use an email address of that account for the comment.
+ 2. `Logout <http://localhost:8000/admin/logout/>`_ from the admin interface and send another comment as a mere visitor.
+If you have an account in Gravatar_, use an email address of that account for the comment.
 This way, when you post the comment, you already know what's the image that is going to be displayed from Gravatar.
 Then send the comment.
 The email message to confirm the comment is displayed in the console.
 Scroll up in the console to see the plain-text part of the message and copy the confirmation URL.
 Then paste it in the browser's location bar to confirm the comment.
+Once the message is confirmed the comment appears in the quotes page.
+It should show the image from your Gravatar account.

 The message posted as the admin user gets the avatar image from the project's storage using django-avatar's template tag.
 On the other hand, the image sent as a mere visitor, comes directly from Gravatar using django-comments-xtd's template filter.

 When using Django and the web API
 =================================

+If your project uses the web API of django-comments-xtd or the JavaScript plugin you have to customize the setting :setting:`COMMENTS_XTD_API_GET_USER_AVATAR` to point to the function that will retrieve the avatar image when the REST API requires it.

+Let's go then through the following changes:

+ * Change the ``comment_tree.html`` template.
+ * Create the ``comments/preview.html`` template.